olemaire/spki/doc/ReturnCodes.md

-10          | Operation Aborted by user         | ex: answering no to a confirmation and exiting 11          | CA not initialized                | ex: trying an operation before the CA has been initalized 12          | Illegal function call             | ex: calling SPKI with unknown function 13          | Element does not exists           | ex: trying to verify a non existent certificate 14          | Element already exists            | ex: trying to generate a certificate that already exists (and have not been revoked yet)
+10          | Operation Aborted by user         | ex: answering no to a confirmation and exiting 11          | CA not initialized                | ex: trying an operation before the CA has been initalized 12          | Illegal function call             | ex: calling SPKI with unknown function 13          | Element does not exists           | ex: trying to revoke a non existent certificate 14          | Element already exists            | ex: trying to generate a certificate that already exists (and have not been revoked yet)
 66          | OpenSSL error                     | ex: OpenSSL misused or cannot perform 100         | Certificate is Invalid            | ex: verifying an invalid certificate